French Provincial Twin Beds in the Guest room.

 Stalking your purchase

 I stalked Facebook marketplace and contacted people about their beds, but I just couldn’t find the old look I was going for.
-I came across two French provencial twin beds (just like the ones in the picture above) online and discovered they were in an antique shop in an adjoining town, so I decided to keep an eye on them over a couple of weeks while I continued to look around.
-My husband and I finally traveled up to the shop on a rainy weekday — you get the best deals on a weekday and when it’s raining, by the way — and managed to talk the owner of the booth down from $240 to $115 for both beds.
+I came across two French provincial twin beds online and discovered they were in an antique shop in an adjoining town, so I decided to keep an eye on them over a couple of weeks while I continued to look around.
+My husband and I finally traveled up to the shop on a rainy weekday (you get the best deals on a weekday and when it’s raining, by the way) and managed to talk the owner of the booth down from $240 to $115 for both beds.

 Prime and Paint

 In a previous post about the Chifferobe, I explained how and when to prime a piece before painting.
 However, these beds already had a coat of paint on them from the factory back in the 1960s, so I just painted over them.
 It took 2 coats with a brush and 3 coats in the places where I used a foam roller.
-The paint that I typically use (Repurpose Recolor) already has a light semi-gloss sheen to it, so I didn’t apply a final protective finish to it.
+The paint that I typically use (RePurpose Chroma-Color) already has a light semi-gloss sheen to it, so I didn’t apply a final protective finish to it.